 Creating a compelling CV for uni students presents unique challenges that differ significantly from traditional career documents.
-University students often lack extensive work history, yet they possess valuable skills, academic achievements, and experiences that employers genuinely value.
-Understanding how to translate your academic journey, society memberships, volunteer work, and part-time roles into professional language can transform a thin document into a powerful marketing tool.
-This guide explores the specific strategies that make a CV for uni students stand out, helping you secure internships, graduate schemes, and entry-level positions in competitive markets.
+University students often lack extensive work history, yet they possess valuable skills, academic achievements and experiences that employers genuinely value.
+Understanding how to translate your academic journey, society memberships, volunteer work and part-time roles into professional language can transform a simple CV into a powerful marketing tool.
+This guide explores the strategies that help student CVs stand out and secure internships, graduate schemes and entry-level opportunities.

 A CV for uni students requires a fundamentally different approach compared to CVs written by established professionals.
 Rather than focusing primarily on employment history, your document must showcase potential, transferable skills, and academic excellence.